CSCI-5828-Foundations-Sftware-Engr/MMW_TeamProject/README.md

 the major features they want and how easily they find it to use the website.

 ## Event collaboration messaging
-We had weekly in-person meetings to discuss our developments of the project.
+We had weekly in-person meetings to discuss our developments of the project and used Fetch.

 ## Continuous delivery
 GitHub Actions and also Heroku to deploy.